This post may contain affiliate links. Please read our disclosure policy.

 No-Cook Cranberry Relish Recipe Notes

-I love the fresh tangy flavor of this cranberry relish, but the flavor was a little too tart for me so I increased the sugar to ½ cup, which is still a significantly less than the original Ocean Spray version.
+I love the fresh tangy flavor of this cranberry relish, but the flavor was a little too tart for me so I increased the sugar to 1/2 cup, which is still a significantly less than the original Ocean Spray version.

-It's a delicious accompaniment to chicken, turkey, pork or fish.
+Fresh cranberry relish is a delicious accompaniment to chicken, turkey, pork or fish.
 I also love it stirred into vanilla yogurt and oatmeal and spread onto turkey sandwiches.

 Be sure to use a thin skinned orange.
 If you are concerned that using the entire orange with its peel will be too strong or bitter, add some fresh orange zest instead.
 Then remove the peel and white pith before cutting the orange into chunks and adding it to the cranberries.

 If you want to give the relish a different spin, try adding chopped cilantro or mint and minced jalapeno pepper.
 A little chopped fresh ginger is good too.
-You can make this relish up to 5 days ahead.
+You can make this no-cook relish up to 5 days ahead.

 2 SmartPoints (Green plan)